 In accordance with the binding element of the investment strategy adopted for promoting the environmental and social characteristics, the minimum proportion of the investments that meet the ESG criteria (in terms of ESG rating coverage) should be at least 80% of the portfolio (box #1Aligned with E/S characteristics).
+The Sub-fund has a minimum commitment to invest 20% of its assets in sustainable investments (box #1A Sustainable).
+The remaining proportion (20% correspondent to the box #2 Other) of the investments (not included in the investments for promoting environmental or social characteristics or in the classification of sustainable investment) should be limited to:

-The remaining proportion (20% corresponding to the box #2 Other) of the investments (not included in the investments for promoting environmental or social characteristics or in the classification of sustainable investment) should be limited to:
+cash and cash equivalent instruments which may be held as ancillary liquidity or for risk balancing purposes;

-- cash and cash equivalent instruments which may be held as ancillary liquidity or for risk balancing purposes; - derivatives which may be held for risk balancing purposes and efficient portfolio management but not for promoting environmental and social characteristic; - · securities for which relevant data is not available.
+- derivatives which may be held for hedging and efficiency portfolio management purposes but not for promoting environmental and social characteristic: - securities for which relevant data is not available.